 - Mistakes and errors during surgery

 - Harm caused by poor overall standards of care or a lack of hygiene, such as a new infection.

 Slip, trip and fall claims

-Slip, trip, and fall claims are one of the most frequent and common types of injury which people make compensation claims for.
-Some of the most frequent cause of this type of injury which we see are;
+Slip, trip, and fall claims are some of the most frequent and common types of injury for which people make compensation claims.
+Some of the most frequent causes of this type of injury which we see are;

 - Slips caused by spillages or leaks in a retailer, cafe, or other establishment serving foods,